 The hotel is currently undergoing a massive guest room renovation.
 They are hoping to complete it by the end of this year.
-Lucky for us, we got to experience one of their new rooms.
+Lucky for us, we got to experience one of their new renovated rooms.
 They reflect the glamour of a more fashionable era by blending contemporary style with Art Deco, and simply put, it’s a rehab that is both beautiful and well done.

 One can’t mention the JW Marriott Essex House without referencing it’s history.
 As one of the Historic Hotels of America, the Essex House dates back to the Roaring 20’s.
 Construction started the day after the stock market crash in 1929, but it didn’t open it’s doors until 1931.
 The red Essex House sign quickly became an iconic part of the New York City skyline.
-While the hotel has changed hands many times before coming into what it is today, you can sense the glamour of yesteryear mixed with modern amenities from the moment you enter.
+While the hotel has changed hands many times before coming into what it is today, you can sense the glamour of yesteryear mixed with modern amenities from the moment you walk in.

-Traveling with a little one in tow is certainly different than life pre-baby.
+Traveling with a little one in tow is certainly different than our life pre-baby.
 One of my main concerns is sacrificing luxury for baby-friendly.
 I don’t know where that fear came from, because with places like the JW Marriott Essex House you can have both.
-It’s an amazing getaway for couples – I can’t think of a more romantic stay than in one of their Central Park view rooms (see below), or relaxing with an in room couples massage.
+It’s an amazing getaway for couples.
+I can’t think of a more romantic stay than in one of their Central Park view rooms (see below), or relaxing with an in room couples massage.

 I can’t even begin to tell you how great it was to be able to put the baby to bed in her pack and play and not have to go to sleep just because she did.
-We didn’t have to worry about noise, because we were able to go into a separate room once she fell asleep.
+We didn’t have to worry about noise, because we were able to go to a separate room once she fell asleep.
 The family suite is for sure the way to go.

-Anyway, we were lucky enough to get some amazing welcome amenities (OMG the BEST chocolate chip cookies ever), and it was so sweet that they didn’t leave out our littlest traveler.
+The JW Marriott Essex House was so sweet with their welcome amenities (OMG the BEST chocolate chip cookies ever), and it was so nice that they didn’t leave out our littlest traveler.